ajimoti/tweee/readme.md

 run `flake8 .` to check for linting errors run `mypy .` to check for type errors run `pytest .` to run the tests

+Run `python manage.py post_trend_tweet` to post a tweet about a trending topic